-When checking up on Ramsgate, which I knew to be in Kent and on the sea, but little more, this came up under “People ask”:
+Of Ramsgate, I knew it to be in Kent and by the sea, but little more.
+Making inquiries online, the following magically appeared, under “People ask”:

 Of the three towns on Kent’s Isle of Thanet, Ramsgate is often seen as the underdog: somewhat over-shadowed by the time-warped charms of genteel Broadstairs or the gaudy glory of artsy Margate. … By reputation, it’s a bit rough, a bit run-down, but Ramsgate used to be posh.

 The term rough, and “posh” for that matter, are not used this side of the Atlantic in quite the same way, but we get the meaning.

 The anonymous response forms an apt introduction to Ramsgate.
 The town had its glory days in the 19th century but was well-frequented in the last, as well.
 Londoners sapped by the heat took refuge there, into the postwar period.